Gig Harbor High School

-Facility history and remodel
+School history

 Gig Harbor High School (GHHS) opened its doors in the fall of 1979 as the second high school in the Peninsula School District.
 The first graduating class was in 1981.
 In an effort not to split up the senior class from cross-town Peninsula High School during the first year of operation, GHHS enrolled grades 8-11 during the inaugural 1979–1980 school year.
 As a result, the graduating class 1984 had the distinction to attend the school for five years.

 The initial design concept of GHHS was based on the co-teaching model in which the classrooms offered flexibility to expand or sub-divide their spaces to accommodate large or small class groups.

 In 1990, the school was renovated with a 120,000-square-foot, three-phase addition and remodel while occupied.
 Phase 1 consisted of a new Masonry classroom building, gymnasium, and a new science addition.
 Phase 2 was the complete renovation of existing space, including upgrading portions of the food service area and a new administration area.
 Phase 3 consisted of renovation of the old, remaining administration area into classrooms and a music area.